nico-aero/Detox/docs/Guide.Migration.md

  }
 ```

-#### Proguard Configuration
+#### ProGuard Configuration

-If you have Detox Proguard rules integrated into the `app/build.gradle`, be sure to switch to an explicit search path:
+If you have Detox ProGuard rules integrated into the `app/build.gradle`, be sure to switch to an explicit search path:

 ```diff
      buildTypes {